 (AR'-TAYS)

-This Artes learning community class explores the new generation of graphic novelists who push the boundaries of visual storytelling in the areas of narrative content, representation, and aesthetic convention.
+The Artes learning community class ENGL 228C Graphic Novels in the 21st Century explores the new generation of graphic novelists who push the boundaries of visual storytelling in the areas of narrative content, representation and aesthetic convention.
 Shying away from the more familiar superhero comic book, figures like Chris Ware, Allie Brosh, Seth, Nick Drnaso, Derf, Gene Luen Yang and Aaron McGruder have all taken the conventions of the comic book and expanded the scope of possibilities for visual narrative.
 By drawing on pop culture conventions, as well as centuries old techniques for conveying meaning, the artists who create the 21st Century Graphic Novel remake the comic for our contemporary hyper-visual meme-based culture, creating a new kind of visual literacy.
-The class covering this is ENGL 228C Graphic Novels in the 21st Century.

 Artes students will also also receive a chronologically-oriented, detailed presentation of the history of Western art through ARHY 112C Art History: Renaissance to Modern World.
 Surveys Renaissance, Baroque and Modern art in Western Europe.